f0nzie/artificial_intelligence_diagrams/README.md

+### Robotics, Vision and NLP are contributor branches of AI

 I would move Machine Learning circle outside of AI.
 The other smaller circles (vision, robotics, NLP, should be surrounding AI.
 Autonomous Vehicles is an application of AI, not a contributing branch.